tectijuana/sensores-archived/Flame/Readme.md

 ------------ | -------------| -------------| -------------| -------------
 ![](FSENSOR.jpg) | Flame Sensor | Detecta la luz intraroja emitida por el fuego | [MAS INFO](https://arduinomodules.info/ky-026-flame-sensor-module/#:~:text=KY-026%20Flame%20Sensor%20Module%20for%20Arduino%20detects%20infrared%20light,used%20in%20fire%20detection%20systems.) | Erik Geovanny Osorio Lopez

-# DESCRIPTION
+## DESCRIPTION
 **The flame sensor known KY 0 26.
 This is the module itself.
 This module has integrated on board AI flame sensor, one potentiometer one microchip 60 resistors and two led the resistor r1 used in this module is thank you ohms the resistor R two is 100 kilo ohms.
-There is these there are three is 150 ohms, there is Easter r four is one kilo on their resistor R five is Wankel arm and the resistor R six is 100 kilo ohms
+There is these there are three is 150 ohms, there is Easter r four is one kilo on their resistor R five is Wankel arm and the resistor R six is 100 kilo ohms.

 The main reason for using the resistor is to limit current circulating inside the module.
 In other words, to prevent the current from